Use and Care

 Regular Maintenance

-• Use a very thin layer — the tool should feel smooth, not greasy.
+- Use a very thin layer — the board should feel smooth, not greasy.

 What to Avoid